-- > netting and delivery versus payment systems - received guarantees / collateral - > credit derivatives (bought credit protection)
+- > netting and delivery versus payment systems - > received guarantees / collateral

-At the end of December 2008, K&H did not engage in on-balance-sheet-netting (i.e. the offsetting of balance-sheet products such as loans and deposits), and in relation to counterparty credit risk, close-out netting is also not applied in capital requirement calculation.
+K&H did not engage in on-balance-sheet-netting (i.e. the offsetting of balance-sheet products such as loans and deposits), and in relation to counterparty credit risk, close-out netting is also not applied in capital requirement calculation.
 With regard to collateral for counterparty risk arising from derivative transactions, collateral is not taken into account in the capital requirement calculation due to system constraints, however the Bank has clear internal policy to monitor and manage collaterals provided behind derivative transactions.